topStrip1

 Yes.
 All of our therapists can provide the best online anger management therapy and anger management treatment services in a virtual setting.

 We use a HIPAA-compliant video counseling service integrated into our Electronic Health Records System to provide a smooth process for our clients to engage in online therapy sessions.
 Booking a session with us is easy.
 Simply call our office or request a specific session time from our website, and a team member can book you with the best possible fit as a therapist or confirm your online session details.
-We'll review insurance information and a few simple policies and email you a confirmation of your session date and time, whether in-person or virtual therapy.
+We'll review insurance information and a few simple policies and email you a confirmation of your anger management session date and time, whether in-person or virtual therapy.

 We have a flexible cancellation policy.
 You can call our office or reach out to your anger management therapist/counselor 24 hours or more before your online therapy session time to cancel or reschedule any appointment at no extra cost.